 In addition to his numerous appearances with the Manderen Duo, Michael has appeared with the Cleveland Orchestra both as lutenist and classical guitarist, as well as the Chicago-based baroque orchestra "The City Musick" in performances of Handel's oratorio "La Ressurezione."
 His lute has been heard in a more popular vein, most recently in several television commercials broadcast nationally for the Knight's Inn motel chain.

 Michael has also occupies the posts of Lutenist-in-Residence at the Great Lakes Medieval Faire in Geneva, Ohio, the Michigan Renaissance Festival in Holly, Michigan, and the Enchanted Lakes Renaissance Festival in Angola, Indiana.

 Michael has been heard locally in Cleveland at fine restaurants and jazz clubs, including Chez Francois in Vermilion, Gamekeeper's Tavern in Chagrin Falls, and at Sergio's in University Circle and Sarava in Shaker Square, playing jazz and Brazilian jazz classics.
 At Sergio's, he was frequently joined by vocalist Fernanda Cunha, a splendid Brazilian recording artist, who makes her home in Rio.

-As a teacher, Michael's experience extends over forty years.
-In addition to administrative and teaching duties at Oberlin, he has instructed both classical and jazz guitar students at the Interlochen Arts Academy, where he served as Visiting Instructor of Guitar.
+As a teacher, Michael's experience extends over forty-five years.
+In addition to serving as Conservatory Admissions Director at Oberlin for forty-one years, he held the post of Lecturer in Lute and Guitar there, as well as teaching classical and jazz guitar students at the Interlochen Arts Academy, where he served as Visiting Instructor of Guitar.